The Wolf of Snow Hollow-2020

 Grade: D+

-After eight installments in only nine years of the iconic horror Friday the 13th series fans by this time know what they are in store for.
+After eight installments in only nine years of the iconic horror Friday the 13th series, fans by this time know what they are in store for.

 Hell, the city of New York was dour and dirty in the late 1980s, filled with grit, grime, and seediness.
-What a perfect setup for our crazed killer Jason to mix and mingle with the dregs of society.
+What a perfect setup for our crazed killer, Jason, to mix and mingle with the dregs of society.

 I conjured up images of Jason chasing frightened teenagers through graffiti-laced subways and X-rated peep show theaters in the Times Square district.

-We get a few location shots of Times Square but not much more.
+We get a few location shots of Times Square, but not much more.

 Years later, director Rob Hedden would blame Paramount Studios for severely limiting the budget allowed for on-location filming.

-A few years following the events of Friday the 13th Part VII: The New Blood (1988) multiple mass murderer Jason Voorhees (Kane Hodder) is resurrected from the bottom of Crystal Lake after an underwater electrical fire.
+A few years following the events of Friday the 13th Part VII: The New Blood (1988), multiple mass murderer Jason Voorhees (Kane Hodder) is resurrected from the bottom of Crystal Lake after an underwater electrical fire.

 After he kills a passing boat’s occupants, he stows away on a cruise ship filled with a high-school graduating class excitedly bound for New York City.

 Strict Biology teacher Charles McCulloch (Peter Mark Richman) is on board with his niece, Rennie (Jensen Daggett), who has visions of Jason drowning as a child.
-They temporarily escape his bloody rampage, but, when Rennie and Charles reach Manhattan, Jason is hot in pursuit.

-There is an unnecessary side story of Uncle Charles having pushed Rennie into Camp Crystal Lake in a sink-or-swim moment where she first saw glimpses of Jason.
-This has nothing to do with the main story nor is it needed.
+There is an unnecessary side story about Uncle Charles pushing Rennie into Camp Crystal Lake in a sink-or-swim moment, when she first saw glimpses of Jason.

-The rest of the film is exactly as one might suspect with very few surprises.
+The rest of the film is exactly as one might suspect, with very few surprises.
 The character development, limited in slasher films like this, is extremely pitiful and uneven.

 One female character is a rocker chick who clutches her electric guitar and plays it nonstop, practically during her death scene.

-The popular blonde prom queen/mean girl, Tamara (Sharlene Martin) decides to throw Rennie overboard after she catches Tamara doing drugs.
+The popular blonde prom queen/mean girl, Tamara (Sharlene Martin), decides to throw Rennie overboard after she catches Tamara doing drugs.

 Murdering a fellow student is a better option than being caught.

-Finally, the deckhand played by Alex Diakund is a carbon copy of the Crazy Ralph character from Friday the 13th (1980) and Friday the 13th: Part II (1981) even uttering the famous “You’re all doomed” line.
+Finally, the deckhand played by Alex Diakund is a carbon copy of the Crazy Ralph character from Friday the 13th (1980) and Friday the 13th: Part II (1981), even uttering the famous “You’re all doomed” line.

-The stereotypes are rampant.
-However, unusual in the slasher genre for 1989, diversity is apparent with African-American, Hispanic, and Asian characters.
+However, unusual for the slasher genre in 1989, diversity is evident, with African-American, Hispanic, and Asian characters.
 While all are supporting characters and know their purpose is to be bludgeoned, the inclusiveness is at least a slight win.

-Other positives are the familiar Camp Crystal Lake setting not being completely scrapped as the title might indicate.
-There is something nice and familiar with Jason, a lake, darkness, and murder.
+Other positives are the familiar Camp Crystal Lake setting not being completely scrapped, as the title might indicate.
+There is something nice and familiar with Jason: a lake, darkness, and murder.

 That’s worth a small something.